 - One exhibit allowed per class and may not consist of more than one article or piece unless permanently attached or affixed. - Drawings must be matted on a firm surface.
 Acceptable material can be matting board, cardstock, foam board or stiff poster board.
 Matting should be a minimum of two inches larger than the actual artwork.
 The artwork can be matted between 2 pieces of matting or can be mounted on a single piece of matting. - 3.
-It is not necessary to matt an oil painting or canvas painting.
+Artwork must be matted on a firm surface.
+Acceptable material can be matting board, card stock, foam board or still poster board.
+The artwork can be matted between 2 pieces of matting or can be mounted on a single piece of matting.
+Avoid glues or adhesives that will damage your artwork or leak through your project.